vahe-hass/ip-hero-changer/README.md

 1. Navigate to the WordPress admin dashboard.
 2. Go to the IP Hero Changer settings.
-3. Select the desired options for region, country, and state.
+3. Select the desired options for region, country, and city.
 4. Save your changes.
 5. Visit the homepage to see the A/B testing in action.

 ## Requirements

-- WordPress 5.2 or higher.
+- WordPress 6.0 or higher.
 - Elementor (if used with Elementor-built pages).

 ## Frequently Asked Questions